Head Games with Hyouka

 “Mother!”
-Hyouka’s father greeted as he kicked off his shoes, suddenly crushing the woman in a bear hug.
+Hyouka’s father interrupted as he kicked off his shoes, suddenly crushing the woman in a bear hug.

 “Keisuke!
-Be gentler, or you’ll break her!”
-His wife scolded.
+Be more gentle or you’ll break her!”
+His wife scolded, arching a brow.

-“Now now, I’m not a fragile old lady, Mizuki.”
+“Now, now, I’m not a fragile old lady.”
 Grandmother chuckled, patting her son’s arms as he soon released her. ”Let’s get you all situated for the time being.
 Where are the rest of your belongings?”